openaps/docs/docs/docs/walkthrough/phase-1/openaps-to-nightscout.md

 So this would be your actual https://myname.azurewebsites.net  or https://myname.herokuapp.com (without the carrots of course).
 Your API_SECRET is listed in your Azure or Heroku settings.

-To test this: `openaps use ns shell preflight`
+To test this: `openaps use ns shell preflight`\
+It should return "True"

-To get aliases:
+To get a good list of aliases:

 `curl -sg https://gist.githubusercontent.com/bewest/d3db9ca1c144b845382c885138a8f66e/raw/181c5d6f29cd6489ecc9630786cf2c4937ddde79/bewest-aliases.json > bewest-aliases.json`